mARk-android/mARk-android/README.md

 # Hi, I’m @mARk-android known as mARkOS
 - 👀 I'm a beginner man from Poland.
-- 🌱 I'm builder of some ROMs on Redmi Note 8 ginkgo willow  and Mi5s Plus Devices, because i'have got this models and can test my builds.
+- 🌱 I'm builder of some ROMs on Redmi Note 8 ginkgo willow  and Mi5s Plus Devices, because i have this models and can test my builds..
 - 💞️ I keep learning, increase knowledge, everyday somthing new...
 - 📫 Don't forget to share the love with mARkOS, say thanks or send a donation.
 Regards,